-To start, it is helpful to understand which companions are beneficial for your spinach plants and which to avoid.
+To start, it is helpful to understand which companions are beneficial for your spinach plants and which ones to avoid.

 Spinach is an easy vegetable to grow.
 Moreover, companion planting with other crops can boost its growth.